How To Apply For Restoration Of Status Canada?

 10. Receive Decision and Act

 You will be informed of the result after a decision has been made on your application.
-If restoration status is approved, you will restore your legal status.
+If restoration of status Canada is approved, you will restore your legal status.
 If the restoration of status is denied, you might need to leave Canada, as you would no longer have a valid status.

 It’s vital to remember that this procedure may be difficult, and your application’s success will rely on several elements, including the causes of your loss of status and the force of your application.
-Consider getting advice from an RCIC or immigration lawyer if you’re uncertain about any step in the procedure.Ā
+Consider getting advice from an RCIC or immigration lawyer if you’re uncertain about any step in the procedure.

 Out of status in Canada what can I do?